00icc/CONECTIFY/README.md

 # CONECTIFY

-CONECTIFY is a bridge application that enables seamless integration between Adobe After Effects and DaVinci Resolve, streamlining your video post-production workflow.
+CONECTIFY is a bridge application that enables seamless {not yet}  integration between Adobe After Effects and DaVinci Resolve, streamlining your video post-production workflow.

 ## Features